66Origin/node-rodio/README.md

 }
 ```

-If you'd like, there's an other, a bit more raw, API available (useful if you'd like to integrate `Player` in your own API)
+If you'd like, there's an other, a bit more raw, API available (useful if you'd like to integrate `Player` in your own API) but the `wait` command is not supported to the inner workings

 ```javascript
 try {